Braces

 Orthodontic Headgear, in certain cases, orthodontic headgear is used to guide a child's jaw development or treat severe malocclusions.
 To get the desired orthodontic results, it gently presses on the jaw and teeth.

 Crowding, when there is not enough room in the jaw for each tooth to fit correctly, crowding takes place.
 Teeth that are rotated or overlapped may come from this.
-Braces can aid in uniform tooth alignment and space creation.
+Can aid in uniform tooth alignment and space creation.

 A narrow palate or an uneven jaw are examples of the jaw anomalies that certain people may have.
-In addition to other orthodontic procedures, braces can help straighten the jaw and address these anomalies.
+In addition to other orthodontic procedures, helps straighten the jaw and address these anomalies.

-Aesthetic Concerns, a lot of patients seek orthodontic care for aesthetic purposes such as smile makeover.
+Aesthetic Concerns, a lot of patients seek orthodontic care for aesthetic purposes such as smile design.
 Correcting crooked or misaligned teeth can enhance one's smile and increase confidence.

 Functional Issues, speech, chewing and general oral health can all be impacted by orthodontic problems.
 In addition to increasing function, properly aligned teeth and jaws can lower the incidence of dental issues like gum disease, tooth decay and jaw discomfort.